Picking Valentine's Day gifts in Singapore shouldn’t be a stressful affair, thanks to our gift guides for him and her. You’re welcome!

 How much: From $21.90

-Where to buy: The Lego Botanical collection, shop online
+Where to buy: The Lego Botanical collection, available online

 This one’s for the girlies who romanticise their 4pm tea break.
 It’s cosy, thoughtful, and very “I see your little rituals.”
 Plus, you don’t have to shell out money for a matcha drink every single time you meet – she can just make it herself and have it in her cute little tumbler!
 So go ahead and add the whisk, ceramic chawan, and ceremonial matcha powder to the cart.